No evidence of fall in Covid rules compliance after Storey funeral, O’Neill says

 Northern Ireland First Minister Michelle O’Neill has said there is no evidence to suggest there was a fall in compliance with Covid restrictions after Bobby Storey’s funeral.

-Former Northern Ireland first minister Arlene Foster made the claim at the Covid-19 Inquiry in Belfast on Wednesday as it examined Stormont decisions made on test, trace and isolation.
+Former Northern Ireland first minister Arlene Foster made the claim at the Covid-19 Inquiry in London on Wednesday as it examined Stormont decisions made on test, trace and isolation.

 The former DUP leader said there was a fall in compliance after Sinn Fein ministers, including Ms O’Neill, attended the large-scale funeral for the senior republican in west Belfast in June 2020, when there were restrictions on social gatherings.